albill/albill.github.com/_posts/2007-01-31-nonviolence-and-the-dharma.markdown

 ---
+author: admin
+date: '2007-01-31 01:57:15'
 layout: post
+slug: nonviolence-and-the-dharma
+status: publish
 title: Nonviolence and the Dharma
-published: true
-meta:
-  ljID: "2387"
-tags:
+wordpress_id: '1543'
+categories:
 - Buddhism
-type: post
-status: publish
 ---
 The issue of nonviolence is one that I struggle with, at least in my thoughts, when it comes to the Dharma.